mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 [Soar](https://soar.eecs.umich.edu/) is a flexible and general purpose reasoning and knowledge management system for building intelligent software agents.
 The Soar project is a classic AI tool and has the advantage of being kept up to date.
 As I write this the [Soar GitHub repository](https://github.com/SoarGroup/Soar) was just updated a few days ago.
 Here is a bit of history:

-Soar is a cognitive architecture that was origianlly developed at Carnegie Mellon University.
+Soar is a cognitive architecture that was originally developed at Carnegie Mellon University.
 It is a rule-based system that simulates the problem-solving abilities of human cognition.
-The architecture is composed of several interacting components, including a production system, an episodic memory, and a working memory.
+The architecture is composed of several interacting components, including a production system (a rule-based system), episodic memory (remembers past experiences), and working memory (for current state of the world).

 The production system is the core component of Soar and is responsible for making decisions and performing actions.
 It is based on the idea of a production rule, which is a rule that describes a condition and an action to be taken when that condition is met.
-The production system uses these rules to make decisions and perform actions based on the current state of the system.
+Production systems use rules to make decisions and to perform actions based on the current state of the system.

 The episodic memory is a component that stores information about past events and experiences.
-It allows the system to remember past events and use that information to make decisions in the future.
+It allows a system built with Soar to remember past events and use that information to make decisions affecting the future state of the world.
 The working memory is a component that stores information about the current state of the system and is used by the production system to make decisions.

 Soar also includes several other components, such as an explanation facility, which allows the system to explain its decisions and actions, and a learning facility, which allows the system to learn from its experiences.

 Soar is a general-purpose architecture that can be applied to a wide range of tasks and domains.
-It is particularly well-suited for tasks that involve planning, problem-solving, and decision-making.
-It has been used in a variety of applications, including robotics, natural language understanding, and intelligent tutoring systems.
+In the past it has been particularly well-suited for tasks that involve planning, problem-solving, and decision-making.
+It has been used in a variety of applications, including robotics, NLP, and intelligent tutoring systems.

 I am writing this material many years after my original use of the Soar project.
 My primary reference for preparing the following material is the short paper [Introduction to the Soar Cognitive Architecture](https://arxiv.org/pdf/2205.03854.pdf) by John E. Laird.
 For self-study you can start at the [Soar Tutorial Page](https://soar.eecs.umich.edu/articles/downloads/soar-suite/228-soar-tutorial-9-6-0) that provides a download for an eight part tutorial in separate PDF files, binary Soar executables for Linux, Windows, and macOS, and all of the code for the tutorials.